 - Advocacy: NEA advocates on behalf of people with eczema to ensure treatment access and affordability.

 American Academy of Dermatology

 The American Academy of Dermatology (AAD) is the largest, most influential dermatology group in the U.S. It was founded in 1938 and has a membership of more than 19,000 dermatologists.
 The mission of AAD is to promote leadership in dermatology and excellence in patient care through education, research, and advocacy.
-AAD offers a wealth of information about eczema and atopic dermatitis for patients and physicians on its website (www.aad.org).
+AAD offers a wealth of information about atopic dermatitis for patients and physicians on its website (www.aad.org).
 The AAD advocates on behalf of its members and dermatology patients, and it funds research through a variety of awards, grants, and scholarships.
 The AAD also offers summer camps for children living with skin conditions including atopic dermatitis (www.aad.org/public/kids/camp-discovery).

 International Eczema Council

-The International Eczema Council (IEC) is a global non-profit organization led by dermatology experts on atopic dermatitis (eczema).
-IEC is dedicated to increasing the understanding of atopic dermatitis and promoting optimal management of the condition through research, education, and patient/family care.
+The International Eczema Council (IEC) is a global non-profit organization led by dermatology experts on eczema.
+IEC is dedicated to increasing the understanding of eczema and promoting optimal management of the condition through research, education, and patient/family care.
 IEC provides educational information for patients and medical professionals through its website (www.eczemacouncil.org).

 National Eczema Society